How does a truly responsible person look like?

 1. Responsible person does not blame others for his or her problems, but looks for his or her own faults and works to eliminate them.

 If you only blame others for your problems, it means you refuse to acknowledge your own deficiencies.
 Of course, it is convenient to blame someone else, but it does not do any good.
-An irresponsible person justifies his wrongdoings and looks for someone to point the finger.
-If a family falls apart, husband cannot blame his wife, his children or anyone else, until he admits his own fault.
-Adam tried to live like it, but it did not help.
-God demanded an answer from Adam, not Even, even though Eve was the first that ate of the forbidden tree.
+An irresponsible person justifies his wrongdoings and looks for someone at whom to point the finger.
+If a family falls apart, a husband cannot blame his wife, his children, or anyone else until he admits his own fault.
+Adam tried to live like that, but it did not help.
+God demanded an answer from Adam, not Eve, even though Eve was the first to eat of the forbidden tree.

 «So when the woman saw that the tree was good for food, that is was pleasant to the eyes, and a tree desirable to make one wise, she took of its fruit and ate.
 She also gave to her husband with her, and he ate.
 Then the eyes of both of them were opened, and they knew that they were naked; and they sewed fig leaves together and made themselves coverings.
 And they heard the sound of the LORD God walking in the garden in the cool of the day, and Adam and his wife hid themselves from the presence of the LORD God among the trees of the garden.
 Then the LORD God called to Adam and said to him, „Where are you?”
 So he said, „I heard Your voice in the garden, and I was afraid because I was naked; and I hid myself.”
 And He said, „Who told you that you were naked?
 Have you eaten from the tree of which I commanded you that you should not eat?”
 Then the man said, „The woman whom You gave to be with me, she gave me of the tree, and I ate.”
 And he LORD God said to the woman, „What is this you have done?”
 The woman said, „The serpent deceived me, and I ate” (Genesis, 3:6-13).